sungsoo-ahn/2025/_posts/2025-04-28-repurposing.md

 # If you use this post as a template, delete this _styles block.

 ---
 In an era of rapid technological advancement and resource constraints, repurposing has emerged as a crucial strategy for sustainable innovation and efficient problem-solving.
-The ability to adapt existing solutions to new challenges promotes efficiency.
+The ability to adapt existing solutions to new goals promotes efficiency.
 Repurposing allows us to maximize the utility of our resources, reduce waste, and find novel solutions to complex problems while adapting existing solutions to new challenges.
 There are several use cases, from transforming industrial waste into valuable products to repurposing drugs for new medical treatments.

 This blog post aims at exploring the boundaries of creative problem solving (CPS) and proposes repurposing as a valid solution for those limitations.
 The section on CPS is based on <d-cite key="nair-etal-2024-creative"></d-cite>.
 The original paper contains a wider overview of computational creativity and creative problem solving.